 West Coast Lady butterflies (Vanessa Annabella) are typical tiny orange species throughout the state.

-You can find these types of butterflies in California in various environments, including scrub and other dry regions of the landscape.
+These butterflies can be found in California in various environments, including scrub and other dry regions of the landscape.

 It is easy to mistake this species for one of the state’s many other orange butterfly varieties.

-You can recognize The West Coast Lady butterfly by its coloration, which ranges from orange to brown at its base.
+The West Coast Lady butterfly is recognized by its coloration, which ranges from orange to brown at its base.
 The brown coloration is visible in the middle of the wings and the body.

 The leading edges of the forewings are covered in white dots across a dark brown to a black background.